The Ultimate Guide to Credit ScoresEverything you should know about credit score.

 Let’s say your credit limit increased to P50,000 from P25,000.
 Your balance will be 18,000.
 It’s a huge improvement that will improve your credit score.
 Keep in mind that banks increase your limit if you’re a delinquent or going over your credit limit.

-To establish your credit score, you will need to have a credit card.
-Here are some options you can use for getting a credit card when it’s your first time.
+To establish your credit score, you will need to, at least, have a credit card.
+Here are a few tips on getting a credit card for first-timers.

-Once you’ve opened your credit card account, you will be able to see your score if you continue using it for more than 6 months.
+Once you’ve opened a credit card account, you will start building your credit score after using it for more than 6 months.

 Your credit score has a significant impact on your financial activities and will affect your ability to apply for loans and credit cards.
 While this may sound like a huge responsibility, following the steps of maintaining a good credit history and credit report is a walk in the park.